-The Company also has available a EUR 450 thousand guarantee facility (2019 - EUR 450 thousand) to issue standby letters of credit.
+The Company also has available a USD 450 thousand guarantee facility (2020 - EUR 450 thousand) to issue standby letters of credit.
 A fee of 1.00% per annum on the face amount of each standby letter of credit applies.
-All amounts paid by the bank under the guarantee facility are payable on demand.
-As at December 31, 2020, no standby letters of credit were outstanding; however, the Company has provided a \$472 (2019 - \$465) term deposit to guarantee future letters of credit.
+All amounts paid by the bank under the guarantee facility are payable immediately on demand.
+As at December 31, 2021, no standby letters of credit were outstanding; however, the Company has provided a \$475 (2020 - \$472) term deposit to guarantee future letters of credit.
 This term deposit has been disclosed in restricted short-term investments on the consolidated statement of financial position.

 In addition, a first-ranking movable hypothec in the amount of \$30,000 on all of the Company's assets has been granted as collateral for both the credit and guarantee facilities.
 According to the terms of the facilities, the Company is required to comply with certain financial covenants.
-As at December 31, 2020 and 2019, the Company had met the requirements of all the covenants.
+As at December 31, 2021 and 2020, the Company had met the requirements of all the covenants.